Pull up a chair & let me tell you a story ...

 I grew up in a Christian home, “prayed the prayer” when I was 12 or 13, but after a few years of being a total weirdo for God, I stopped talking to Him and just focussed on school and friends and figuring out what I wanted to do with my life.

-From medicine to pharmacy to music (which in itself is a story of its own which I’ll save for another time) and, after playing in the pit for a few local productions, the dream of playing clarinet and saxophone for the West End musicals.
+From medicine to pharmacy to music (yet another story for another time) and, after playing in the pit for a few local productions, the dream of playing clarinet and saxophone for the West End musicals.
 I loved the camaraderie between the musicians and yes, the after-show parties were fun too!

 I had an unconditional offer of a place to study music in Bath but then, after falling head over heels in love and deciding that I couldn’t possibly leave the love of my life to travel hundreds of miles away, I switched to a music teaching degree in my local town.